sin-hat/libraries/README.md

 This software are mathematical Libraries.

 ## Rondom functions
 This software are random functions.
-You can get the uniform random value, the gaussian random value.
+You can get the uniform random value,
+the exponential random value, the gaussian random value.